 When I first took them out of the box, I mistakenly guessed that the fabric is a micro-mesh.
 I’m still not sure where that idea came from!
 After doing some research, it turns out AcousticSheep call the fabric ‘Breeze’.
 It’s 95% polyester and 5% spandex.

 It means the headband is stretchy, and I didn’t find it overheated in the night.
-I think it helps that they appear to have only included as much fabric as necessary rather than some other makes which have considerably more fabric.
+I think it helps that they appear to have only included as much fabric as necessary rather than some other makes which have a lot more fabric.

 Importantly, I found that the fabric didn’t leave any marks on my skin in the morning.
-Some headbands do leave marks, especially those that place a control unit over your forehead.
+Some headbands do leave marks, especially those with a control unit that sits right on top of your forehead.

-I think it helps that the SleepPhones are designed to have the main module on the back of your head.
+I think it helps that the SleepPhones were designed with the control and power module on the back of your head.
 It’s also very thin like the speakers, and bendy, so I could hardly feel it between my head and the pillow.

 Note that you can also get a fleece version, which will be softer and warmer in the winter if you like that style.